criterionsignalworks/gain-block/README.md

 ![](images/csgb-vna-postmod-close-crop2b1.jpg)

-Without the modification we specified earlier, this is what it looks like - notice the notch reject behavior at 3 GHz, as well as a harmonic looking thing a bit higher up.
+Without the modification we specified earlier, this is what it looks like - there's a notch reject going on at 3 GHz, as well as a harmonic looking thing a bit higher up, again due to the open stub caused by mistake with layout.
 This is no good!

 ![](images/csgb-vna-premod-prespective-crop2b1.jpg)